typestack/class-validator/README.md

 }
 ```

-There is a special token that you can use in message string: `$value` - it will be replaced with actual value used for validation.
-You can also use special token like `$constraint1`, `$constraint2`, ... `$constraintN` and they will be replaced where they are available:
+There are few special variables you can use:
+* `$value` - is the value that is being validated right now.
+* `$property` - name of the object's property being validated right now.
+* `$target` - name of the object's class being validated right now.
+* `$constraint1`, `$constraint2`, ... `$constraintN` - constraints defined by specific validation type.

+Example of usage:

 ```typescript
 import {MinLength, MaxLength} from "class-validator";